bdeckard92/dupUT/02-Lesson-Plans/13-ORM/README.md

 Why are students learning ORM?

 * Students are learning ORM to interact with databases using their language of choice.
-* Learning ORM will allow students to create relationships between data automatically.
+* Learning ORM will allow students to create relationships between data with relative ease.
 * Learning ORM allows students to interface with different kinds of databases with a single interface.
 * By learning ORM students can write lots of complex CRUD operations that would otherwise be tedious with plain SQL.
 * ORMs allow students to work with data in plain JavaScript objects.